tw4l/brunnhilde/README.md

 ### Virus scanning

 By default, Brunnhilde will use ClamAV to scan the contents of a directory or files in a disk image.
 Findings are written to a log and to the terminal.
-If any threats are found, Brunnhilde will prompt the user to indicate whether they wish to continue processing the files.
+If any threats are found, Brunnhilde will print a warning to the terminal and direct the user to the ClamAV log file.

 To disable virus scanning, pass '-n' or'--noclam' as an argument.